Your browser version is no longer supported, so you may experience issues while using this site.

 What does ‘additional driver’ mean?

 An ‘additional driver’ or ‘listed driver’ is how car insurance providers refer to another person who drives your car regularly, who is also listed on your policy.
-When an additional driver uses your vehicle, they will also be insured under your policy*
+When an additional driver uses your vehicle, they may also be insured under your policy* in the case where you need to make a claim.

 Are unlisted drivers covered?